A Simple Streaming Bit-parallel Algorithm for Swap Pattern Matching: Introduction

-We further propose a way to employ the graph theoretical approach correctly by designing a new algorithm for \SM.
+We design a simple algorithm which solves the \SM problem.
+The goal is to design a streaming algorithm, which is given one symbol per each execution step until the end-of-input arrives, and thus does not need access to the whole input.
 This algorithm has $O(\POverWcc(|\ALF|+t) + p)$ time and $O(\POverWcc|\ALF|)$ space complexity where~$w$ is the word-size of the machine.
-We would also like to stress that our solution, as based on the graph theoretic approach, does not use FFT.
-Therefore, it yields a much simpler non-recursive algorithm allowing bit parallelism and not suffering from the disadvantages of the convolution-based methods.
-Although our algorithm does not provide better asymptotic bounds than some of the previous results~\cite{CS,Fredriksson2014}, we believe that its strength lies in the applications where the alphabet is small and the pattern length is at most the word-size, as it can be implemented using only $7+|\ALF|$ CPU registers and few machine instructions.
+We would like to stress that our solution, as based on the graph theoretic approach, does not use FFT.
+Therefore, it yields a much simpler non-recursive algorithm allowing bit parallelism and is not suffering from the disadvantages of the convolution-based methods.
+While our algorithm matches the best asymptotic complexity bounds of the previous results~\cite{CS,Fredriksson2014} (up to a $|\ALF|$ factor), we believe that its strength lies in the applications where the alphabet is small and the pattern length is at most the word-size, as it can be implemented using only $7+|\ALF|$ CPU registers and few machine instructions.
 This makes it practical for tasks like DNA sequences scanning.
-We have prepared an implementation of both the \SMI and our own algorithm for illustration purposes, which is available for download.\footnote{\url{http://users.fit.cvut.cz/blazeva1/gsm.html}}

-Finally we show that there are instances for which any deterministic finite automaton solving \SM must have at least exponential number of states.
-This means that a possible approach to \SM by designing a suitable deterministic finite automaton cannot lead to an efficient solution.
+Also, as far as we know, our algorithm is currently the only known streaming algorithm for the swap matching problem.

+We continue by proving that any deterministic finite automaton that solves \SM has number of states exponential in the length of the pattern.

+We also describe the \SMO (swap matching algorithm) by Iliopoulos and Rahman \cite{newModel} in detail.
+Unfortunately, we have discovered that \SMO and derived algorithms contain a flaw which cause false positives to appear.
+We have prepared implementations of \SMI, Cross Sampling, Backward Cross Sampling and our own algorithm, measured the running times and the rate of false positives for the \SMI algorithm.
+All of the sources are available for download.\footnote{\url{http://users.fit.cvut.cz/blazeva1/gsm.html}}

 This paper is organized as follows.
-First we introduce all the basic definitions, recall the graph model introduced in~\cite{newModel} and its use for matching in Section~\ref{chap:notions}.
-Then we describe the algorithms \SMI and \SMII and the flaw in detail in Section~\ref{chap:flaw}.
-We show there an input pattern and a text sequence which cause the algorithms to produce an incorrect output.
-In Section~\ref{chap:our} we show our own algorithm which uses the graph model in a new way.
-Section~\ref{sec:limits} contains the proof that \SM cannot be solved efficiently by deterministic finite automata.
+First we introduce all the basic definitions, and also recall the graph theoretic model introduced in~\cite{newModel} and its use for matching in Section~\ref{chap:notions}.
+In Section~\ref{chap:our} we show our algorithm for \SM problem and follow it in Section~\ref{sec:limits} with the proof that \SM cannot be solved efficiently by deterministic finite automata.
+Then we describe the \SMO algorithms in detail in Section~\ref{chap:smalgo} and finish with the experimental evaluation of the algorithms in Section~\ref{chap:experiments}.